RaidanRei/Student-Teacher-Booking-Appointment/README.md

 🧾 README.md

-# 🍽️ Catering & Ordering Website
+# 🎓 Student–Teacher Booking Appointment

 This is a **modern appointment booking system** built with **HTML, CSS, and JavaScript**, now fully powered by **Firebase Authentication + Firebase Firestore** for real-time data, secure login, and multi-role dashboards (Admin, Teacher, Student).